walterp56/FgoGotran/README.md

 ## FgoGotran Local

-FgoGotran Local provides a guided first-run setup and a local control interface for configuring, starting, stopping, and monitoring an authenticated `llama-server`.
-It can optionally download verified Python and llama.cpp components, while GGUF models remain entirely user-managed and the control interface stays available only on the PC loopback address.
+FgoGotran Local provides a guided Windows 10/11 x64 setup for authenticated local AI translation with llama.cpp.
+It can prepare verified Python and llama.cpp components, prefers NVIDIA CUDA with a CPU fallback, and provides a local interface for configuring and monitoring the server.
+GGUF models remain user-managed.

 ```powershell
 cd FgoGotranLocal
 .\Start-FgoGotranLocal.cmd
 ```

 Open `http://127.0.0.1:18081`.
-Setup, firewall, and security details are in [FgoGotranLocal/README.md](FgoGotranLocal/README.md).
+Setup and security guidance is available in [FgoGotranLocal/README.md](FgoGotranLocal/README.md).

 ## Terminology Database